scikit-learn/administrative/sprint_paris_2013/proposal.rst

 Funding contact information
 =============================

-If you are interested in helping to fund this sprint, we would grately appreciate any support regarding the flights or accomodation of our contributors, or with the venue of our sprint.
+If you are interested in helping to fund this sprint, we would greately appreciate any support regarding the flights or accommodation of our contributors, or with the venue of our sprint.
 Any amounts above £200 (the lowest travel cost) are very welcome.